arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

 # Connecting the Vision Shield to TTN Using LoRa
 ## Overview

-This tutorial explains how to connect your Portenta H7 to The Things Network (TTN) using the the Vision Shield's LoRa Connectivity feature.
+This tutorial explains how to connect your Portenta H7 to The Things Network (TTN) using the Vision Shield's LoRa Connectivity feature.
 A data communication channel will be enabled between the H7 and a TTN application that will be configured on your TTN console.

 ***In order to connect your Portenta to the TTN make sure you are within the range (max.
 10 Km) from an available LoRa Gateway.
 Indoor gateways will have a much shorter range.
 It is recommended that you check LoRa Gateway availability on [The Things Network map](https://www.thethingsnetwork.org/map) before you try this tutorial.***